corda/corda-docs-portal/content/en/apps/payments/payments-index.md

 In this Technical Preview, you can play the role of the Payments Agent to facilitate payments requested on a local network, via the Modulr sandbox.

-If you are considering setting up a payments network, read more about the Payments Agent.
+If you are considering setting up a payments network, read more about the [Payments Agent flows](payments-agent) to see the actions you can perform.

 ## The Payments SDK